McLUHAN IN MANHATTAN

 As their most cunning trick, the terrorists even used the banality of American everyday life as a mask and a doubleplay: sleeping in suburbs, reading and studying in a family environment, before going off one day like a time bomb.
 The faultless mastery of this clandestine style of operation is almost as terroristic as the spectacular act of September 11, since it casts suspicion on any and every individual.
 Might not any inoffensive person be a potential terrorist?

-‘Cunning trick?’
 The naiveté here – the artful naiveté – is staggering.
 The police state will arise as a response to terrorism, he implies, but there is of course another way to look at it: terrorism is engineered to justify the rise of the police state.
-Baudrillard would know, if he had studied GLADIO, that the response of ‘the system’ is not, never was, and never will be, to collapse, but to become more centralized, intrusive and authoritarian.
+Baudrillard would know, if he had studied GLADIO, that the response of ‘the system’ is not, never was, and never will be, to collapse in the face of such puny, ‘symbolic’ attacks, but to become more centralized, intrusive and authoritarian.
 What collapses or comes under threat is not ‘the system’ but the spirit of the West – free speech, critical thinking, scientific truth, individual liberty and innate rights.
 Baudrillard could only make his statement in front of an audience completely unaware of the role of deception in the terrorist model, an audience which has forgotten the revelations concerning the state-sponsored GLADIO terror networks.

 What he should have done is stop publishing altogether, and made The Vital Illusion (2000) his last word.
-When asked why, he should have said, because events have outstripped my theory, and refused to say another word.
-Then he could have been the visionary who shut his mouth, instead of the visionary who watched TV.
+When asked why, he should have said, because events have outstripped my theory, and refused to say anything further.
 His silence would have been honored as the ultimate essay on hyperreality.
 But his death came too late to prevent the self-murder of his reputation through publications such as The Spirit of Terrorism.

 The philosopher who warned us of the death of reality was dissembling all along – it was never a warning but an escapist wish fulfillment, the desire to wander in wonderland, lost in a lotos-eating dream.
 Never a battle-cry but a suicide note, Baudrillard’s work embodies the intellectual stand-down of the West.